 We lease office space and certain equipment under non-cancelable operating lease agreements that expire at various dates from January 2019 through June 2026.
 These lease agreements provide for periodic rental increases based on both contractually agreed upon incremental rates and on the general inflation rate as agreed upon by us and our landlords.
 In the years ended December 31, 2016, 2017, and 2018, we incurred rental expenses of RMB248.3 million, RMB493.2 million, and RMB595.3 (US\$86.6 million), respectively.
 Our purchase obligations as of December 31, 2016 amounted to RMB938.5 million, representing property, equipment, software contracts, and land use rights.
-Our purchase obligations as of December 31, 2017 amounted to RMB2,345.7 million, representing property, equipment, software contracts, and land use rights.
-Our purchase obligations as of December 31, 2018 amounted to RMB2,638.1 million (US\$383.7 million), representing property, equipment, software contracts, and land use rights.
+Our purchase obligations as of December 31, 2017 amounted to RMB2,345.7 million (US\$383.7 million), representing property, equipment, software contracts, and land use rights.
 In addition, we will purchase certain services from our business partners.
 In June 2017, we entered into a cooperative lending arrangement with a bank, whereby we and the bank will jointly fund financing to individuals.
 Under this arrangement, we are obligated to compensate the bank if the balance of outstanding principal of the bank's lending portion becomes overdue for more than 80 days.
 As of December 31, 2018, the balance of outstanding principal of the bank's lending portion under the arrangement was approximately RMB117.7 million (US\$17.1 million).